 Scheduling the processor's states.

-A Reporting Task is a NiFi expansion endpoint that is responsible for reporting and analysing NiFi's inner statistics in order to transmit the data to other sources or to display status data straight in the NiFi UI.
+A Reporting Task is a NiFi expansion endpoint that is responsible for reporting and analyzing NiFi's inner statistics in order to transmit the data to other sources or to display status data straight in the NiFi UI.

 Yes, the processor is the module that may submit and reverse data via the session.
 When a Processor starts rolling back a session, all FlowFiles retrieved during the session are restored to their prior states.
 If, on the other hand, the Processor decides to submit the session, it will update the FlowFile repositories with the necessary information.